MilenaJoanna/FinalProjectVistula/docs/Attention_mechanism.md

 However, they had 2 major issues:

 - the more recent information from the end of the sentence was favored whereas the previous part of the sentence, paragraph etc., which could still be relevant for the context, was "forgotten";
-- the data was computed sequentially, that is the words were processed one by one, which made it time-consuming.
+- the data was computed sequentially, which means the words were processed one by one, which made it time-consuming.

 The attention mechanism used in the transformer architecture solved the both issues.
 Firstly, **transformer-based language models have a wide context window and thanks to this they are able to refer to a much larger context**.
 Secondly, the words are processed simultaneously which saves time.